Fl4gu1z0wsky/CEH/README.md

    - **Risk Avoidance**: It the opposite of risk acceptance.
 It is the action that avoids any exposure to the risk whatsoever.
 It the most expensive choice.
    - **Risk Limitation**: This strategy limits a company’s exposure by taking some action.
 It is a strategy employing a bit of risk acceptance and a bit of risk avoidance or an average of both.
    - **Risk Transference**: It is the involvement of handing risk off to a willing third party.

+**Residual Risk** - It is the amount of risk left over after natural or inherent risks have been reduced by risk controls.
+Residual risk = (Inherent risk) – (impact of risk controls).